OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/BCA Product Data Model.md

 * Overdraft Types can either be Committed e.g., the bank are committed to provide this overdraft facility and cannot demand repayment without notifying the customer, or OnDemand: The bank can demand instant repayment of this overdraft.
 * OverdraftFeeCharges are defined at TierBandSet level for fees/charges that are not tiered and at the TierBand level for those that are.
 See following slide for details.
-* For BCA, as well as the bank�s own tiers, they have to specify the EAR for representative overdrafts in the CMA defined bands set out in article 32.3 of the order.
+* For BCA, as well as the bank's own tiers, they have to specify the EAR for representative overdrafts in the CMA defined bands set out in article 32.3 of the order.
 * OverdraftInterestChargingCoverage refers to which interest rate is applied when interest is tiered.
-For example, if an overdraft balance is �2k and the interest tiers are:- 0-�500 0.1%, 500-1000 0.2%, 1000-10000 0.5%, then the applicable interest rate could either be 0.5% of the entire balance (since the account balance sits in the top interest tier) or (0.1%*500)+(0.2%*500)+(0.5%*1000).
-In the 1st situation, the interest should be applied to the �Whole� of the account balance, and in the 2nd, this be �Tiered�.
+For example, if an overdraft balance is £2k and the interest tiers are:- 0-£500 0.1%, 500-1000 0.2%, 1000-10000 0.5%, then the applicable interest rate could either be 0.5% of the entire balance (since the account balance sits in the top interest tier) or (0.1%*500)+(0.2%*500)+(0.5%*1000).
+In the 1st situation, the interest should be applied to the "Whole" of the account balance, and in the 2nd, this be "Tiered".
-* BankGuaranteedIndicator indicates whether the advertised overdraft rate is guaranteed to be offered to a borrower by the bank e.g., if it is part of a government scheme, or whether the rate may vary dependent on the applicant�s circumstances.
+* BankGuaranteedIndicator indicates whether the advertised overdraft rate is guaranteed to be offered to a borrower by the bank e.g., if it is part of a government scheme, or whether the rate may vary dependent on the applicant's circumstances.
 * AgreementLengthMin, AgreementLengthMax and AgreementLengthPeriod are added to allow for Overdrafts where the rate varies dependent on the length of the agreement, as well as the size of the overdraft.

 #### OverdraftFeeCharges